 Submit request or call to make an appointment.

-A lot of new challenges come with young adulthood –– transitioning to adult diabetes care doesn’t have to be one of them.
-The Wendy Novak Diabetes Institute offers the Transition to Adult Diabetes (TAD) Program to help teens with diabetes and their families receive the care and support for a successful, seamless transition to a health care provider who treats adults with diabetes.
+A lot of new challenges come with young adulthood –– shifting to adult diabetes care doesn’t have to be one of them.
+Wendy Novak Diabetes Institute, a part of Norton Children’s Endocrinology, offers the Transition to Adult Diabetes (TAD) program to help teens with diabetes and their families receive the care and support for a successful, seamless transition to a health care provider who treats adults with diabetes.

 The TAD program is for diabetes patients and their families to help them feel confident and prepared to successfully manage diabetes in the adult years.
 Developed with guidance from diabetes patients who have transitioned to adult diabetes care, the program offers education and tools to successfully and confidently transition to an adult endocrinologist.